niszel-tries/backwards/README.md

 - Contains the metal door.
 - The metal token unlocks the door.
 - Leads outside into the forest.
-- Leads to the road and the vehicle choices.
+- Leads to the road and vehicle choices.
-- Leads to the boyfriend/memory reveal.
+- Leads toward the memory/boyfriend revelation.

 WINDOW HALLWAY